filiprab/whirlpool-server/feature-dex/README-whirlpool.md

 ### 3. TL;DR
 - need to implement Soroban + INVITE_INPUT on client side for each partner
-- slow to detect client disconnection
+- slow to detect client disconnection?
 - privacy: make utxos list private on Soroban?